dynamsoft-docs/label-recognition-docs-server/programming/python/api-reference/buffered-character-item.md

 # BufferedCharacterItem

-The `BufferedCharacterItem` class represents a text line result item recognized by the library.
-It is derived from `CapturedResultItem`.
+The `BufferedCharacterItem` class represents a buffered character item.
+Each buffered character item represents a recognized character along with its image and features.

 ## Definition